42fortytwo42/test/doc/tutorial/Compiling_the_SDK_for_Linux.md

 Step 1: Get the SDK sources
 ---------------------------

 Make sure you have the source code of Minko on your filesystem.
-You can get them from our repository: [Installing the Minko SDK sources](Installing the SDK (Git)).
+You can get them from our repository: [Installing the Minko SDK sources](../tutorial/Installing_the_SDK.md).

 Step 2: Install the dependencies
 --------------------------------